Artea-Station/.github/profile/README.md

 This is a semi-closed organisation explicitly for testing forking of TG and keeping up to date with critical fixes on my lonesome self with a bit of help.
 Contributions are welcome, and you can find our discord at https://discord.gg/BrwHEt8Hdc.

-Turns out enough interest was generated for me to actually go ahead with making a server, so keep an eye out!
+Turns out enough interest was generated for me to actually go ahead with making a server, so we're now actively running semi-weekly playtests!